prashanth-sys/E-commerce/README.md

 1. first i started it on CCBP IDE it is a react.js based project used coomad like ### npm install -g create-react-app, ### create-react-app myapp --use-npm, ### npm start.

-2. I got some data from other resorces like google etc. make that data formated using node.js database about e-commerce
+2. I got some data from other resorces like google etc. make that data formated using node.js database about e-commerce it takes so more time for making API in node.js and fetching data on that

 3. maked API for that data and used that data in react.js to fetched the data